The Ultimate Guide to Magento Hosting

 Consistently improving SEO is critical to ecommerce success.
 Magento offers a host of SEO-friendly features, such as search-friendly URLs, sitemaps, meta tags, descriptions, and includes analytics to track visitors.

-It’s a mobile-ﬁrst world, and sites must be optimized to deliver great user experiences, on any device.
-Magento allows store owners to develop mobile sites with ease, ensuring seamless shopping environments, and helping to reduce bounce rates while driving sales.
+It’s a mobile-first world, and sites must be optimized to deliver great user experiences, on any device.
+Magento allows store owners to develop mobile sites with ease, ensuring seamless shopping environments, and helping to reduce bounce rates and drive sales.

-Magento Community is an entirely free development platform that can be used to develop and customize an ecommerce store.
+Magento Open Source is an entirely free ecommerce platform that can be used to develop and customize an online store.
 Given that it requires literally zero initial investment and meets all the requirements of a small store, it works really well for a lot of small and mid-sized business owners.
 Easy to configure Magento extensions are also available to add more functionality where needed.

-Magento Enterprise is a premium paid version of Magento, designed for stores that need more advanced functionality and customizations, making it a solution for medium to large-scale business owners.
-The Enterprise edition comes with features such as return management authorization, advanced segmentation with targeted oﬀerings, call center software integration with assisted shopping, price and promotion permission, enhanced catalog and content management system (CMS), staged merging and rollback of content, sophisticated attribute-based customer segmentation and targeting, and customer behavior-triggered automated email reminders/notifications.
+Magento Commerce is a premium paid edition of Magento, designed for stores that need more advanced functionality and customizations, making it a solution for medium to large-scale business owners.
+Thisedition comes with features such as return management authorization, advanced segmentation with targeted offerings, call center software integration with assisted shopping, price and promotion permission, enhanced catalog and content management system (CMS), staged merging and rollback of content, sophisticated attribute-based customer segmentation and targeting, and customer behavior-triggered automated email reminders/notifications.

-Enterprise subscribers benefit from full support via phone and email with installation, configuration, usage, security updates,exclusive product enhancements, and troubleshooting.
-Magento Enterprise, however, can be cost-prohibitive in a lot of cases.
+Magento Commerce subscribers benefit from full support via phone and email with installation, configuration, usage, security updates, exclusive product enhancements, and troubleshooting.
+Magento Commerce, however, can be cost-prohibitive in a lot of cases.

 Moving from Magento 1 (M1) to Magento 2 (M2) is not a simple upgrade; it’s an entire replatforming exercise.
 Magento 2 is an entirely new platform with significant framework differences and a very dissimilar hosting backend.
 An M2 site needs to be built from the ground up, requiring extensive resource and time commitments.

-Magento 1’s end-of-life (EOL) is coming up in June 2020, after which time merchants with online stores deployed on M1 will lose all access to new features, functionality updates, bug ﬁxes, and support from Adobe/Magento.
-Most importantly, any future vulnerabilities exposed will no longer be addressed with new security patches from the company.
+Magento 1 was sunset (end-of-life) in June 2020, after which time merchants with online stores deployed on M1 lost all access to new features, functionality updates, bug fixes, and support from Adobe/Magento.
+New vulnerabilities are no longer addressed with new security patches from the company.

-Given its powerful features and functionalities, Magento works best with a solid hosting infrastructure that can deliver a great user experience: 100% availability, unlimited scalability, 360° security, and consistently fast performance.
+Given its powerful features and functionalities, Magento works best with a solid hosting infrastructure that can deliver a great user experience: 100% availability, unlimited scalability, 360-degree security, and consistently fast performance.

-Shared hosting is when you share server space alongside other businesses.
+Shared hosting is when you take up server space alongside other businesses.
 This means that your server maintenance costs are eliminated and you can reduce your hosting service costs.
 In addition, hardware maintenance costs are borne by your hosting provider.
 The best part?
-You’re left in peace, free to focus on running your store via a dashboard from where you can access your ﬁles, folders, and apps.
+You’re left in peace, free to focus on running your store via a dashboard from where you can access your files, folders, and apps.

 However, there’s a major drawback to shared hosting – when you’re sharing server space, you’re also sharing bandwidth.
 In other words, your service can be crippled if other sites on the server witness high demand.
-Shared servers are also particularly vulnerable to cyber-attacks.
+Shared servers are also particularly vulnerable to malicious cyber-attacks.
 Any threat to the server will mean that all the websites using it can be exposed.